amirmohammedkk/downsodify/README.md

 python downsodify.py
 ```

-**Note:**Private playlists links cant be processed. so make sure to change it to public before entering the link.
+-**Note:**Private playlists links cant be processed. so make sure to change it to public before entering the link.
 ## Acknowledgments

 - **ffmpeg :** For audio processing.